stefanovic80/geompy/README.md

 # Delete a circumference

 According with previous notes, we suppose the drawn circumference is a "C1" object.
+Than

 `C1.circup.remove()`

-removes the upper part of the locus
+removes the upper side of the circomference, while

 `C1.circdw.remove()`

-removes the down part of the locus
+removes the down side of it.

 # Draw a (random) straight line